 Our pilot program is designed to take an organized approach to the assessment and arrangement of digital material.
 Our ultimate goal is to develop a set of recommended best practices for the proper archiving of congressional electronic records, which will be made available to the wider community.

-The program launched on Tuesday, April 29, when our team met with archivists at the Byrd CLS to review the project and to collect material to be processed.
+At program launch, our team met with archivists at the Byrd CLS to review the project and to collect material to be processed.
 The team selected 255 GB of electronic records which resided on optical disks and on two external hard drives.
 The type of digital material is typical of many offices.
 It runs the gamut from word processing files, to emails, to videos, to photos and scans.

 We are now in the assessment phase, which includes these components:

 - Virus scan

 - File validation (are they true or corrupted?)